 Within the main theme the 2019-2018 cycle will focus on Creative Leadership and the Art of Curation.

 Dr. Mainemelis on the applied research of the SEV Center of Excellence

-The purpose of the Center’s annual symposium is to spread novel and practice-relevant insights, trends, and practices about creative leadership.
+The purpose of the Center’s Annual Symposium is to spread novel, solid, and practice-relevant insights, trends, and practices about creative leadership.

 The Lead Creatively: Discussion Series is designed to stimulate discussions with distinguished researchers and scholars in order to disseminate to students, executives, and the larger society cutting-edge and management-relevant knowledge about creativity and leadership.

 The Lead Creatively: Discussion Series is hosted by the Center’s Director, Professor Mainemelis.

 October 23 | Leading the digital transformation” by Dr. Gianvito Lanzolla, Professor of Strategy, Cass Business School, City, University of London.

 What does digital transformation mean for leading in the digital age?
 In this talk, building on his research with several born-digital companies which have successfully scaled up and with incumbents companies which have embraced the digital transformation, first, Professor Lanzolla highlighted the fundamental changes that the pervasive adoption of digital technologies trigger in a company’s skillset, culture, incentives and structures.
 Then, he discussed the implications and the new imperatives for leading people and organizations in the digital age.